-My claim was that the literal revealing of the antichrist is not dictated by a symbolic key and unlocking of the abyss at the 5th trumpet judgment.
-It’s symbolism.
-The 5th trumpet (first woe), and the unlocking, have little to do with the antichrist.
-We’ll get to that later.
+My claim is that the literal revealing of the antichrist does not hinge on a symbolic key and unlocking of the abyss at the 5th trumpet judgment.
+The 5th trumpet (first woe), and the unlocking, have nothing (contextually) to do with the Antichrist.
+God is giving permission for the first of three woes to begin.

 Meaning, the antichrist does not need the angel to unlock the abyss.
-He's already present on earth (in human form).
+He's already present on earth (in human form - possibly now, as I type).
 The title “beast of the abyss” is a picture of the human receiving the power, throne, and authority of Satan (Rev 13:2) which transforms the human to the supernatural beast of the abyss, or in other words, Satanic empowerment.

 As I mentioned in my comment: